Cold winters and LED lights don’t mix, or so we’ve been told.

 I’m not exaggerating here: LED bulbs were a revolution in lighting.

 Older incandescent bulbs produce heat while converting electricity to visible light.
-This leads to a wasted energy on the infrared side of the light spectrum, which humans can’t see.
+This leads to wasted energy on the infrared side of the light spectrum, which humans can’t see.

 By contrast, LED (or light-emitting diodes) are much more efficient at converting electricity into light.
 That means they result in brighter lights that don’t get as hot.